 We offer included airport transfers from Biarritz airport (30mins) or from Toulouse airport (4hrs) at an extra cost, taking you to the start hotel in Hendaye.

-Full travel advice and further detail (essential reading before booking your flights) can be found in our Trip Notes.
-Drop off times can be found on the last day of this itinerary.
+Full travel advice group airport transfer arrangements (essential reading before booking your flights) can be found in our Trip Notes.

 Day 1: Hendaye to Lurbe St Christau (160km with 2200m of ascent)

 Dip your toes in the Atlantic then your 100hours starts at 09.00am!
 Pass through picturesque Basque land with a couple of small cols as a warm up before lunch, probably in the historic town of St Jean Pied de Port.
 The Col D’ Osquich (500m), is the main climb of the day before you descend and undulate on quiet roads through small villages to the hotel (with pool) in Lurbe st Christau.
 If you still have some energy there is the optional climb of the eastern side of the Col de Marie Blanc (1035m) that can be done, adding 700 very steep metres of climbing!
 With 2 carnet stamps today you are well on your way.

 Day 2: Lurbe St Christau to Aste (140km with 3530m ascent)

 The route today is infamous – over the beautiful Col d’Aubisque (1709m) and sister col (Soulor) in the morning, then after a refreshing stop in Argeles Gazost, taking on the mighty and feared Tourmalet (2115m).
 The ascents may be gruelling but the descents will reward you for your efforts!